 James Dean was not only a promising actor of the fifties, but also a very talented motor racing driver on the Californian circuit scene.
 Between March and September 1955, he drove his Porsche 356 super speedster under the temporary race numbers 23, 123 and 33 to a respectable 1st in the preliminary race at Palm Springs and the following day finishing 2nd in the main race.
 Again at Bakersfield in May, he finished in 3rd place and the same month raced at Santa Barbara but failed to complete the race.
 At Santa Barbara, Dean had seen the beauty and speed of the Porsche 550 in action and spoke at length to fellow driver John Porter about his own spyder which finished 3rd on the day.

 Dean’s need for speed saw him trade his Porsche Speedster for one of the new 550 spyders from Porsche’s US dealer Johnny von Neumann.
 He bought the car planning to test it out at the upcoming races at Salinas.
 Dean was thrilled when he got delivery of his 550 Spyder, chassis number 550-0055 on September 21, 1955.
 Over the coming weeks, Dean without the experience to handle the car, was involved in a number of incidents leaving the spyder scarred, as seen in many of the last photos taken of Dean.
-He had at least two minor shunts on the street resulting in a missing driver’s side turn signal lens, and a sloppy silver cover up spray job across the black rubber gasket around the oil cooler cover.
+He had at least two minor shunts on the street resulting in a missing driver’s side turn signal lens, and a rushed silver paint spray job without masking the black rubber gasket around the oil cooler cover.
 There is also damage to the front hood creasing it diagonally plus also another more noticeable crease in the rear quarter panel where Dean spun out on Mulholland Drive and hit some garbage cans.
 There was no time to fix the damage before the race weekend at Salinas.

 Jimmy took his spyder to sign writer Dean Jeffries who put on Dean’s provisional race number 130 in washable black paint on the doors and bonnets as Dean did not have his permanent Cal Club license yet.
 Jeffries also painted ‘Little Bastard’ in script across the real deck lid above the license plate light.
 ‘Little Bastard’ was a nickname adopted by James Dean after Jack Warner (Warner Bros) once referred to Jimmy as a little bastard after Jimmy refused to vacate his temporary East of Eden trailer on the Warner Bros lot.